-A powerful internal communication helps disseminate two way communication.
+Powerful internal communication helps disseminate two-way communication.
 Company to employees, employees to the company, employees to employees.

-Peer to peer communication or two communication is the key to modern age business growth.
-With diverse employees right from Silent Generation, Baby Boomers, Generation X, Millennials or Generation Z, developing a process and a strategy that suits comforts and skills levels of all generations calls for a two way internal communication.
-Listening to each employee’s preference, ideas and sharing them company strategy and ideas is possible only through modern intranet for internal communications.
+Peer-to-peer communication or two communication is the key to modern-age business growth.
+With diverse employees right from Silent Generation, Baby Boomers, Generation X, Millennials, or Generation Z, developing a process and a strategy that suits the comforts and skills levels of all generations calls for two-way internal communication.
+Listening to each employee’s preferences, and ideas and sharing their company strategy and ideas is possible only through the modern intranet for internal communications.

-A modern intranet shares company information through videos, blogs, file sharing, downloads, ppts, news and wikis.
-A diverse platform that attracts every generation of employee.
+A modern intranet shares company information through videos, blogs, file sharing, downloads, ppts, news, and wikis.
+A diverse platform that attracts every generation of employees.

-You must have seen popular social networking websites like Facebook, Twitter, Instagram.
+You must have seen popular social networking websites like Facebook, Twitter, and Instagram.
 All these websites show personalized content based on the topics searched for or preferred by the users.
-Companies that have introduced modern intranet in their organization for internal communication have used this approach, They provide user specific content to their audience. and are ahead of the game when it comes to internal communications.
-Creative Social Intranet provides an option for employees to subscribe for feeds which are specific to their interest and specification.
+Companies that have introduced modern intranets in their organization for internal communication have used this approach, They provide user-specific content to their audience. and are ahead of the game when it comes to internal communications.
+Creative Social Intranet provides an option for employees to subscribe to feeds that are specific to their interests and specification.

 As we know, social networking websites are always appealing.
-Introducing a social approach even in company intranet are great ways for managers, and even CEOs, to stay connected to their employees.
-Traditional methods of company intranet were boring memos and staff emails.
-Modern intranets are interactive with blogs for employees to comment and share insights with senior managers.
-Modern tools in social intranet like online surveys, polls help to quickly and easily canvas staff views on a whole range of issues and help in seeking feedback on company strategies and ideas.
+Introducing a social approach even in the company intranet is a great way for managers, and even CEOs, to stay connected to their employees.
+Traditional methods of the company intranet were boring memos and staff emails.
+Modern intranets are interactive with blogs for employees to comment on and share insights with senior managers.
+Modern tools in social intranets like online surveys, and polls help to quickly and easily canvas staff views on a whole range of issues and help in seeking feedback on company strategies and ideas.

-Tools like employee directory, project management and recognitions can cherry pick potential members of a cross-departmental working group to look at developing a new digital marketing strategy.
+Tools like employee directories, project management, and recognitions can cherry-pick potential members of a cross-departmental working group to look at developing a new digital marketing strategy.

-E-learning and employee onboarding through company intranet keeps employees engaged and motivated.
-Introducing contests and gamifications brings a competitive spirit within the employees of the company..
+E-learning and employee onboarding through the company intranet keep employees engaged and motivated.
+Introducing contests and gamification brings a competitive spirit within the employees of the company..

-Social intranet enables gamifications to transform tedious daily tasks into exciting activities.
+Social intranet enables gamification to transform tedious daily tasks into exciting activities.

 We have touched on this already but in the online world, blogging has become such an important means of building trust and shaping reputations that it’s a good idea to consider replicating it in the workplace.
 Just as an effective blog positions a company as a thought leader and as a valuable source of information, so an internal CEO blog can have the same effect on staff members.
 CEOs and higher-level executives are often obscure to lower-level employees.
 Visibility is often poor and there’s no sense of connection between the two.
 It is, however, possible to close that gap through an informative, friendly blog post from the CEO or you could rotate the responsibility through the company’s top managers.